dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

 ]
 ```

-Include the call-back component to handle the redirect from Azure AD when the user successfully login in.
+Include the call-back component to handle the redirect from Azure AD when the user successfully logs in.
 The route to this component should be the same as the one in `redirectUri`.

 There are many wrappers for ADAL JS that can be used with Angular.
 Pick one that you like.
-I didn't include code samples for this purely for that reason.
+I didn't include code samples for that reason.
 You should be alright as long as you stick to the overview.

 ## Conclusion

 As you would have noticed the scenario we tried to cover isn't very hard to implement and Azure AD has full support for it.
-Things get a bit more interesting when you have to support **many** authentication schemes in a multi-tenant app but that's a story for another time.
+Things get a bit more interesting when you have to support **many** authentication schemes in a multi-tenant app (specially if the authentication schemes are based on the tenant) but that's a story for another time.
 Hopefully this has given you and understanding of how multi-tenancy works in Azure AD.

 If you have thoughts or comments please feel free to share them in the comments section.
 Thank you.